Slant Picking

 6. Sometimes he doesn't know what he's talking about, for example, calling hammer-ons and pull-offs "legato."
 It's a common problem with guitarists.
 Legato (the opposite of staccato) has to do with the "full value" of notes.
 Legato is not actually a 'technique' outside of guitar magazines and YouTube videos.

-Every now and then a kid comes along who can't pick properly and their unique trick or gimmick represents a fabulous development such as EVH's two-handed tapping.
+Every now and then a kid comes along who can't pick properly and their gimmick represents a fabulous development such as EVH's two-handed tapping.
 While he didn't invent tapping he certainly popularized it.
 But for every EVH (a one-in-a-million kind of player) there's 999,999 kids who just can't pick and their solution is no solution at all.

 I watched Grady's Steve Morse video and what struck me most profoundly was how everything is jammed into preexisting jargon boxes.
 Grady is the Ray Kroc of McShred.
 Everything is homogenized and jargonized into McSpeak.

 Franz Borkenau once said where there are two people doing the same thing, it's not the same thing.
 Well, this is not the case in the land of McShred where everything collapses down into one of the prepackaged jargon boxes, that, like transcendental Platonic forms, have apparently existed since the dawn of time.
 It was always there to begin with!
-Every great player for the last three generations was always, already part of the McNoodles franchise.
+Every great player for the last six generations was always, already part of the franchise.

 Slanting is the new name for underdeveloped technical proficiency and bad habits so it makes sense from a marketing standpoint to create a product that offers a way for players to continue doing what they're already doing.
 Why do it right if you can just keep doing it while paying someone to stroke your mullet?

-Look, 99.99% of guitar owners will never do anything with their guitar (90% abandon it within the first year) and they feel lost and fear wasting time: I only have 20 minutes a night to mess around on this thing, am I doing it right, or what?
-Sure, you're on the right track (whatever it is, it doesn't even matter) and we're here to elongate your journey down that well-worn path from ownership, frustration, confusion, progress, plateau, apathy, and finally, Craigslist.
+Look, 99% of guitar owners will never do anything with their guitar (90% abandon it within the first year) and they feel lost and fear wasting time: I only have 20 minutes a night to mess around on this thing, am I doing it right, or what?
+Sure, you're on the right track (whatever it is, it doesn't even matter) and we're here to elongate your journey down that well-worn path from ownership, frustration, confusion, progress, plateau, apathy, and finally, Ebay.

 Slanting is the swindle phase (the essential oils moment) between plateau and apathy.